bjvanderweij/trunks/README.md

-# Trunks
+# diffqueue

-Trunks helps you integrate a stacked-diffs style workflow into environments that use pull requests.
+Trunks helps you work on several inter-dependent features at once and request review independently.

+It supports combining a stacked-diffs style workflows with submitting regular Gitlab/Github-style merge-/pull-requests.

 Trunks tries to practice minimalism: it does not aim to replace git and only steps in where using just git would be tedious.

+## What does it do?

 ## How to use it

+## Workflow

 Trunks was designed with a specific workflow in mind.